Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 #### Test starting/stopping the service

-NOTE: For testing, set `KeepAlive` to `false` in the plist file.
+NOTE: For testing, set `KeepAlive` to `false` in `/Library/LaunchDaemons/local.xvfb.plist`.
 Once testing is done, reset the key to `true`.

-The `RunAtLoad` directive in the plist file says to start the service at boot.
+The `RunAtLoad` directive in `/Library/LaunchDaemons/local.xvfb.plist` says to start the service at boot.
 To test the service without a re-boot use the `start` and `stop` commands with the service label.

     sudo launchctl start local.xvfb